What Are Adaptogens and What Are They Supposed To Do?

 Promoters of herbal medicine point to deaths, addiction, and impairment that are increasingly associated with medically prescribed medications.
 The non-profit group Trust for America’s Health reported in 2013 that prescription drug abuse had become the nation’s top public health concern, as the number of drug overdose deaths - a majority of which are from prescription drugs - doubled in 29 states since 1999.
 The rates quadrupled in four of these states and tripled in 10 others.
 “Misuse and abuse of prescription drugs cost the country an estimated $53.4 billion a year in lost productivity, medical costs and criminal justice costs, and currently, only one in 10 Americans with a substance abuse disorder receives treatment.”

 Although there is scepticism in the medical community because of the lack of credible research, there seems to be a growing realization, as the number of small studies increases, that adaptogens do have unique, probably beneficial, qualities that warrant further investigation.

-“Approximately one in five U.S. adults reports using an herbal product within the past year", writes researcher Stephen Bent in a 2008 article in the Journal of General Internal Medicine.
-“Unfortunately, for most of the roughly 20,000 herbal products available in this country, there is little evidence regarding safety or efficacy.
+“Approximately one in five U.S. adults reports using a herbal product within the past year", writes researcher Stephen Bent in a 2008 article in the Journal of General Internal Medicine.

 “However, as one third to one-half of all pharmaceutical drugs were originally derived from plants, there is clearly a potential to find effective therapies from the natural environment.
 The current regulation of herbs does not ensure that available products are safe, and false and illegal marketing claims are common.
 Several simple changes to the regulation of these products could dramatically improve the appropriate use of herbs.
 Future research will be best served by the creation of national standards for the constituents of specific herbs, greater incentives for research, and the development of study designs that reduce costs and study duration. ”